 Gujiya, or Milk Fudge Turnovers, are a popular Indian dessert commonly made in the northern part of India around the festivals of Holi and Diwali.

-Gujiya is a sweet dumpling that is made by stuffing pastry dough with sweetened milk fudge (khoya), chopped nuts and coconut flakes.
+Gujiya is a sweet dumpling that is made by stuffing pastry dough with sweetened milk fudge (known as khoya or mawa), chopped nuts and coconut flakes.

 Traditionally, you fry the dumplings to make the deep fried gujiya and finish off by glazing with a thick sugar syrup.